brodev3/ERC20-TokenTranfer/README.md

 - **RPC_URL**: The RPC URL of the token's network.
 - **CONTRACT**: The ERC-20 token contract address.
 - **RECEIVER**: The default recipient for all wallets.
 Leave empty if sending to different addresses per wallet.
+- **MAXTIME**: The maximum time (in milliseconds) that will be randomly assigned to delay the execution of token transfers from each wallet.
+All accounts will be triggered within this random delay.
+For example, if MAXTIME is set to 5000, the transfer can occur anytime between 1 second and 5 seconds (1000-5000 milliseconds).

  ### ABI Configuration (Optional)
 You can add the ABI of the token to the ```ABI.json``` file if necessary.
 By default, the software uses the standard ERC-20 ABI, so it's not required to provide a custom ABI unless the token has additional functionality or non-standard methods.